 When horses nap, they typically lie down and relax on the ground.
 This is the best way for them to achieve deep REM sleep – which they need for optimal health and alertness.

-However, if a horse cannot lie down safely due to an impending thunderstorm or feeling unsettled, they may end up dozing off in more sedentary positions instead.
+However, if a horse cannot lie down safely due to an impending thunderstorm or feeling unsettled, they may doze off in more sedentary positions instead.

-They can doze off while standing.
-However, this poses a risky and uncomfortable position for them; thus, lying down allows them to fully relax and enter a deep sleep state.
+They can doze off while standing, but this is a risky and uncomfortable position for them; thus, lying down allows them to fully relax and enter a deep sleep state.

 Most studies of equine sleep only measure it overnight, which presents a challenge since this doesn’t accurately reflect a horse’s overall cycle.